mtklr/howard/README.md

 ## Install
 Copy _Howard.qtz_ to _~/Library/Screen Savers_, or _/Library/Screen Savers_ for all users.

-* In 10.11+ the "Screen Saver Options..." preferences sheet is blank.
-Apple isn't interested in figuring out why.
+* In 10.11+ the "Screen Saver Options..." preferences sheet is blank (Apple isn't interested in figuring out why).

 ## Update
 ```